School of Law

 Residency Classification

 Students are classified as resident or nonresident based on information provided on the application for admission.
 The determination of residency status is made by the Office of the University Registrar in accordance with Kansas regulations.
-This classification makes a difference in the cost of attending the School of Law.
+For information about how your residency status effects your tuition & fees, please visit tuition, fees and residency.
 If you have questions about your residency status, contact the Office of the University Registrar.

 Scholarships and Financial Aid